fatiando/2023-kegs/extended-abstract/README.md

 software packages, Pooch can download data from the web through a large range of protocols, cache it locally at a desired location and also check the integrity of those files.
-This thin library is currently being used by other projects in the scientific Python stack, like SciPy (Virtanen et al., 2020), scikit-image (van der Walt et al., 2014), MetPy (May et al., 2016) and icepack (Shapero et al., 2020), among others.
+This simple but powerful library is currently being used by other projects in the scientific Python stack, like SciPy (Virtanen et al., 2020), scikit-image (van der Walt et al., 2014), MetPy (May et al., 2016) and icepack (Shapero et al., 2020), among others.

 ### Ensaio